 - Wait patiently while your applications are reviewed!
 Please remember that many students may apply to the same job and supervisors need time to go through all applications.
 Feel free to check on the status of your application after 1-2 weeks by contacting the supervisor.

 - Continually check job postings.
 Remember that jobs are posted throughout the year so if you didn’t get your first choice…keep looking.

 - It is very important to remember that being awarded Federal Work Study does not guarantee you a job.
 You must secure a position in order to receive FWS earnings.

-- If you plan on working during the school year please note that you need either your original passport or original birth certificate and original social security card in order to complete that paperwork that is required to start working.
+- If you plan on working during the school year please note that you need either your original passport, original birth certificate, or original social security card in order to complete that paperwork that is required to start working.
 Please plan accordingly.